 If you can email you can blog

 Most doctors are experts in discussing health concerns and educating their patients in a one-on-one situation.
-There are many health messages doctors share with their patients day-in-day-out.
+There are many health messages doctors share with their patients.
 All that is needed is to write these down, just like writing an email, and post the information on the web in blog format.

 Our practice accountant looked concerned when I told him our practice had joined Facebook and I had started tweeting.
 He rightly said that even de-identified patient data had the potential to create a medico legal nightmare.